Epistemix-Inc/FRED-tutorials/vaccine/README.md

 `vaccine.fred` defines the variables, condition, and states (for both agents and the meta-agent) required to simulate basic vaccination behavior in our population.

-The primary change to this simulation, and the entirety of this file, create an `INFLUENZA_VACCINE` condition with states that influence both this condition and the `INFLUENZA` condition.
+The primary change to this simulation, and the entirety of this file, is to create an `INFLUENZA_VACCINE` condition with states that influence both this condition and the `INFLUENZA` condition.
-Agents begin in `Start` and advanced to `Considering` with the probability `willing_to_consider`, defined in the `variables` block of the current file.
+Agents begin in `Start` and advance to `Considering` with the probability `willing_to_consider`, defined in the `variables` block of the current file.
 Any agent that does not advanced to `Considering` goes instead to the `Excluded` state for `INFLUENZA_VACCINE` and stays there permanently.
 THese agents will not gain `INFLUENZA` immunity except by contracting the illness.